wearephenix/EFCore.SqlServer.HierarchyId/README.md

 Microsoft choose not to publish this package for .NET 8, but the code was updated.
 -------
-So here are our private fork, let's hope that we won't need to update this in the future
+So here is our private fork, let's hope that we won't need to update this in the future
 -------

 EntityFrameworkCore.SqlServer.HierarchyId